rschwabco/aserto-demo/Tutorial.md

 When you’ve completed this tutorial you would have learned how to:

 1. Create a React application with authentication using Auth0
-2. Set up a simple Express.js application with Auth0 authentication middleware
-3. Define authentication middleware and define protected routes
+2. Set up a simple Express.js application with Auth0 authentication middleware and define a protected route
-4. Create and modify a very simple authorization policy
+3. Create and modify a very simple authorization policy
-5. Integrate the Aserto Authorization Express.js SDK to enable fine grained authorization control.
+4. Integrate the Aserto Authorization Express.js SDK to enable fine grained access control.

 ## Application Overview

 The application we will build in this tutorial will be a simple one:
 The user will be able to log in and out, and once they're logged in the application will attempt to access a sensitive asset served by an Express.js API.
 The Express.js API will call the _Aserto hosted authorizer_.
-The authorizer will apply a _policy_ which will allow only one user to access this asset based on their email.
+The _authorizer_ will apply a _policy_ which will allow only one user to access this asset based on their email.
 We're going to create two test users - and expect only one of them to have access to the mock sensitive asset we'll simulate.

 ## Prerequisites